learn-co-curriculum/cli-data-gem-assessment/README.md

     - Prepare a video demo (narration helps!) describing how a user would interact with your working gem.
 Some common video recording tools used are [Zoom](https://zoom.us/), [Quicktime](https://www.apple.com/quicktime/download/), and [Nimbus](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?hl=en).
 After you create your demo, publish it on a service like [YouTube](https://www.youtube.com/) or [Google Drive](https://www.google.com/drive/).
     - Write a blog post about the project and process.
     - On Learn, submit links to the GitHub repository for your app, your video demo (not your 30-minute coding session), and your blog post each to the corresponding textbox in the right rail, and hit "I'm done" to wrap it up.

-## <a id="support">Helpful Hints:</a>

-* For project support, you can reach out to [your Section Lead](http://help.learn.co/instructional-support/receiving-course-support/who-are-the-section-leads) responsible for this section and/or schedule up to four 30-minute [Project Support sessions](https://theflatironschool.typeform.com/to/B9BrgH).
-* After project submission, watch for an email from Learn with instructions to schedule an assessment.
-If you don't receive the email within a day or so, reach out to [your Section Lead](http://help.learn.co/instructional-support/receiving-course-support/who-are-the-section-leads).

 ## <a id="success">Practicing for Success on Learn</a>